 Grand Finalists will be announced at the completion of all preliminary rounds.
-The Grand Finals will be held in mid-September in Hobart.
+The Grand Finals will be held on the 21st of September in Hobart.

-Registrations are not yet open for 2019.
+Registrations are open for 2019.
 Speech topics for each round will be released to registered participants from 4 weeks prior to the date of the round.
-Registrations close one day prior to the individual round taking place.

 Topics will be issued four weeks before your chosen round by the convenor, so be sure to pay close attention to your emails!